w3f/polkadot-wiki-old/docs/polkadot/node/governance/index.md

 - **[Council](#council)**:

-    Unanimous Council - Where everyone in the council thinks that is a good proposal, it can move to the referenda.
+    Unanimous Council - When all members of the council agrees on a proposal, it can be moved to a referendum.

     Majority Council - When agreement from only the simple majority of council members is needed.
 (More Aye votes to Nay votes for acceptance, more Nay votes to Aye votes for rejection.)